lingpy/sino-tibetan-paper/TraitLabFiles/README.md

 # Files accompanying the TraitLab analyses

 We analysed the data using the Stochastic Dollo model of TraitLab, on the complete data set.
+First copy the contents of the clades.txt file at the end of the relevant .nex file.
-The .par files list all the parameters necessary to reproduce our results.
+The .par file then lists all the parameters necessary to reproduce our results.